vspinu/commix/README.md

 ## How it works

-System map is the original (expanded) config map with each node additionally containing a bunch of special keys - `:cx/key` (dispatch key), `:cx/status` (previous action class), `:cx/value` (return value of the last life-cycle method run on this node).
+System map is the expanded config map with each component additionally containing a bunch of special keys - `:cx/key` (dispatch key), `:cx/status` (previous action class), `:cx/value` (return value of the last life-cycle method run on this node).
+Each life-cycle action runs on these nodes in dependency order and substitutes `:cx/value`.
+That's it.

-First argument to a life-cycle method is precisely this node but with all `cx/refs` dependencies resolved and with two extra special keys `:cx/path` (path to this node) and `:cx/system` the whole system map.

-All default life-cycle actions are graph-isomorphic in the sense that they preserve the topology and dependency graph of the system.
-This need not be the case in general.
-Custom actions are straightforward to write.
-See the documentation of `defaction` and `run-action` and use default actions in the package source as a self-explanatory tutorial.

 ## License